aisrael/elixir-phoenix-svelte/README.md

       POSTGRES_DB: hello_dev
 ```

-Note that we configure PostgreSQL (using the `POSTRES_*` environment variables) to work with the generated Phoenix app defaults.
+Note that we configure PostgreSQL (using the `POSTGRES_*` environment variables) to work with the generated Phoenix app defaults.

 Then, to run Postgres in the background you only need to go: